tdurgasaranya/STA631.github.io/README.md

 ### Course Learning Objectives:

 1.  ***Describing probability as a foundation of statistical modeling, including inference and maximum likelihood estimation:***

+- Example: For an inventory prediction mini project, I am tyring to incoporate and implement probability theory to interpret historic product sales patterns and guide the prediction model estimation process.

-- Example: For an inventory prediction mini project, I tried to create a prediction model for future inventory product sales by analyzing historical sales data for different products.
+-  I tried to create a prediction model for future inventory product sales by analyzing historical sales data for different products.

-- I tried to create a predictive model using regression, including multiple linear regression.
-I tried to estimate coefficients to model how variables like products of different categories are sold in maximum number of weeks.
-I am working on to inlcude Maximum Likelihood Estimation (MLE), and trying to find the coefficient values that maximizes the probability of observing the given historic sales data.
+- I tried to create a predictive model using linear regression, including multiple linear regression, to estimate coefficients to model how variables like products of different categories are sold in maximum number of weeks.
+I am working on to inlcude Maximum

-- In this project, I leveraged to leaen and implement probability theory to interpret historic product sales patterns and guide the model estimation process.
+  Likelihood Estimation (MLE), and trying to find the coefficient values that maximizes the probability of observing the given historic sales data.

 - My analysis demonstrates skills in demand forecasting, statistical inference, and predictive modeling for inventory optimization.

 2.  ***Determine and apply the appropriate generalized linear model for a specific data context***

 - Example: "Resume Shortlisting" candidate experience based on years of experience, race and demographic factors to illustrate the generalized linear model (GLM) for a resume data context.

 - I analyzed applicants data using a generalized linear model (GLM) based on a csv file provided on survey demographic information from candidate experiences.
 The goal was to predict highest number of resume shortlisting based on candidate experience and other factors
 - I knew a GLM was appropriate as taught in course because the outcome was binary (shortlisted or not) and the predictor was a numerical variable (years of experience).
 - I used statistical software to fit a GLM on the data, which estimated mathematical relationships between experience and the probability of being shortlisted.

 By interpreting these estimated relationships, I could understand how experience impacts the likelihood of shortlisting.
 I am also trying to include the model to predict shortlisting probabilities for candidates with different levels of experience.

 This demonstrates my learning skills in applying statistical learning techniques to build models that drive business processes and decisions.
 The GLM enabled me to predict outcomes based on applicants

 3.  ***Conduct model selection for a set of candidate models***

 Example: For a sales inventory prediction project, I am developing models to forecast future products inventory.

 - So far, I have collected historical sales data and promotional information to train candidate models.

-I tried to fit a Linear Regression model on the training data and evaluated its performance on a validation set using error metrics like Mean Absolute Error.
+- I tried to fit a Linear Regression model on the training data and evaluated its performance on a validation set using error metrics like
+  Mean Absolute Error.

-- Going forward, I plan to train and evaluate additional models, like Random Forest, to compare against the Linear Regression approach.
-By systematically evaluating multiple models, I aim to determine the best statistical learning method for accurately forecasting inventory demand.
+- Going forward, I plan to train and evaluate additional models, like Random Forest, to compare against the Linear Regression approach. systematically evaluating multiple models, I aim to determine the best statistical learning method for accurately forecasting inventory demand.

 The additional steps to this project would be to: